Vision-Enhancing Superfoods for Your Eyes Image

 It made our list of the best superfoods for your eyes because of the high amounts of zeaxanthin and lutein.
 These phytochemicals are essential for good eye health.
 These are found in relatively high concentrations in the retina of our eyes.
 They help to protect your eyes from cataracts and macular degeneration.

-Hopefully this list of superfoods for your eyes will help you add some diversity to your healthy diet.
+Hopefully, this list of superfoods for your eyes will help you add some diversity to your healthy diet.
+If you are looking to add a health-related resolution this year, adding these to your diet is a great place to start.
 Just because it’s good for you doesn’t mean that it can’t taste good, too!

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!